First line of defense...

 How can I protect my computer from viruses?

 Install an antivirus program and keep it updated.
-University Technology Services has purchased a volume license for antivirus software and made it available for download by students, staff and faculty.
+Information Technology has purchased a volume license for antivirus software and made it available for download by students, staff and faculty.

 Keeping antivirus programs updated is imperative.
 Because new viruses are released every day, there's always some risk that your computer will be infected by a virus that your antivirus program does not "know" about.
 Unless a rapidly-spreading virus is released, you should be reasonably safe if you update your antivirus program weekly.